ECP-VeloC/VELOC/docs/api.rst

 same checkpoint/restart group.
 The success flag indicates to VeloC whether the process has successfuly managed to write the local checkpoint.
 In synchronous mode, ending the checkpoint phase will perform all resilience strategies employed by VeloC in blocking fashion.
 The return value indicates whether these strategies succeeded or not.
-In asynchornous mode, ending the checkpoint phase will trigger all resilience strategies in the background, while returning control to the application immediately.
+In asynchronous mode, ending the checkpoint phase will trigger all resilience strategies in the background, while returning control to the application immediately.
 This operation is always succesful.

 Wait for Checkpoint Completion